-- Consult with their Department Chair or College Dean, their Academic Advisor and the Registrar regarding the impact of leave on rate of progress and program completion. - Complete the Leave of Absence Form in full in which they must; - Clearly state the reasons for the LOA. - Provide documentation that verifies reason(s) provided. - Specify the expected term/semester of return. - Consult with Financial Aid regarding the effects of taking a LOA on loan repayment terms and grace periods, if applicable.
+- Consult with their Department Chair or College Dean, their Academic Advisor and the Registrar regarding the impact of leave on rate of progress and program completion. - Complete the Leave of Absence Form in full in which they must; - O Clearly state the reasons for the LOA. - o Provide documentation that verifies reason(s) provided. - O Specify the expected term/semester of return. - Consult with Financial Aid regarding the effects of taking a LOA on loan repayment terms and grace periods, if applicable.

-• Submit the LOA form and any applicable documentation to the Office of the Registrar before the Add/Drop deadline.
-A LOA request made to any other person or department other than the Office of the Registrar is not considered official or actionable.
+Submit the LOA form and any applicable documentation to the Advising Office before the Add/Drop deadline.
+A LOA request made to any other person or department other than the Advising Office and/or Office of the Registrar is not considered official or actionable